lewis-r-white/QuantAQ_ghana/README.md

    The monitor with the most stable measurements and high correlations with others (e.g., `MOD-00397`) is used as a reference.

 3. **Run Regressions**
    For each monitor and gas, regress observed values against the golden monitor’s values for the same timestamp.
+Within `pollutant_data_cleaning.Rmd`, the function `get_gas_regression_results` is created to facilitate this.

 4. **Apply Correction**
    Use each monitor’s regression coefficients to adjust gas values for the community deployment period (post-colocation):